 Off Campus Study

 At the MPA Program, you will find that we offer a graduate education spanning the globe.
-In addition to summer internships and a core faculty renowned for research and consulting beyond academia, the MPA Program offers you a three options for off-campus study during the academic year.
+In addition to summer internships and a core faculty renowned for research and consulting beyond academia, the MPA Program offers options for off-campus study during the academic year.
 Each of these opportunities is designed to complement your studies at the MPA Program, and provide opportunities for networking and exposure to challenging professional environments.
 Students who participate in our off-campus semesters receive academic and professional support from faculty, staff, and alumni.
 In addition, if you plan your schedule strategically, you may be able to extend a six-month commitment to an internship by combining an off-campus study semester with a summer internship.

 You may enroll in one semester of off-campus study as part of your MPA degree.
 You must be in good academic standing and making satisfactory progress toward your degree.